kris-smarthome/arr-stack/README.md

 # arr-stack

-## Filesystem
+### Filesystem
-This stack uses Docker bind mounts for configuration and requires access to media storage Create or mount the following structure on the host:
+This stack uses Docker bind mounts for configuration and requires access to media storage.
+Create the following structure on the host:

 - `~/docker/`
 	- `qbittorrent/`